 Your $125 volunteer fee offsets the cost of food, a volunteer t-shirt, instruction, and helps support our Youth Internships.
 We provide volunteers with a full day of training from our professional crew to prepare everyone for a week packed with sailing, fishing, teaching, learning and fun.

 In addition to teaching, we depend on our volunteers help with chores, sailing, and public relations.
-You must be at least eighteen years of age to volunteer, be in reasonably good physical health, and be able to commit to a full week onboard the boat.
+You must be at least 18 years of age to volunteer, be in reasonably good physical health, and be able to commit to a full week on board the boat.
 If you are under 18 and interested in sailing, please explore our Youth Internships and Youth Empowerment Programs.
 Volunteering aboard the boat may not be for everyone: living conditions are rustic, privacy is limited and our work days are long.

 Memories of sleeping ondeck under the stars, sailing through the Highlands, catching a fish and singing chanties with kids are what keep our volunteers returning year after year.